tudorpintea999/babylon/docs/staking-script.md

 ## Introduction

-Babylon's BTC staking protocol turns Bitcoin into a staking asset with the aim to enhance the economic security of the Babylon chain.
+Babylon's BTC staking protocol turns Bitcoin into a staking asset with the aim of enhancing the economic security of the Babylon chain.
 Bitcoin holders can stake their Bitcoin by locking them using a special transaction on the Bitcoin chain.
-The locked Bitcoin contribute to Babylon chain's economic security and generate yields for the Bitcoin stakers.
+The locked Bitcoin contributes to Babylon chain's economic security and generates yields for the Bitcoin stakers.
 The protocol has the following important properties: